For a cool glamping getaway, why not explore your sense of adventure and embrace the great outdoors.

 For the cooler months the hut is super-insulated, and has electric tubular heating.

 Guests can also hire Colin, a cute retro caravan at £20 per night (subject to availability) where the younger members of the family can have their own little mini adventure - a fun den for day use but set-up for sleeping capacity too!

-Two dogs are welcome and there are kennels on site if required.
+Two dogs are welcome.
 Horses are welcome with prior notice.
 There is grazing and stabling available on site at additional cost.

 Accommodating four guests with one king size bed (5’ x 6’ 3”) and full size single bunk beds (3’ x 6’ 3”).
 To maximise space, the double bunk converts to seating for day time use.